w3c/wcag3/guidelines/groups/user-control/adjustable-viewport/orientation-supported-minimum.md

 For platforms which do not have a default orientation:
 1. Open the content
-2. Check that the orientation can align with both portait and landscape orientations.
+2. Check that the orientation can align with both portrait and landscape orientations.

 <b>Expected results</b>
 * #2 is true